uyuni-project/uyuni/testsuite/docs/idempotency.md

 If you remove a traditional client or minion, **always re-add** the base channel, otherwise all package and patch tests will fail.

-## Container build host
+## Build host

-The Salt minion must always be ready to build containers.
+The Salt minion must always be ready to build containers and OS images.

-Always re-enable this entitlement when you remove it and re-register it.
+Always re-enable these entitlements when you delete the minion and re-register it.

 ## Other